 The perinatal pathology rotation takes place at Northwestern Memorial Hospital, where approximately 3,500 placentas and 100 perinatal autopsies are evaluated annually.

 Additional materials available for study include a collection of over 2,500 congenital cardiac specimens in The Farouk Idriss Cardiac Registry, as well as collections of several hundred microscopic slides of pathologic lesions organized by organ systems.
 The department also holds the Children’s Oncology Group Renal Tumor Pathology Center and the J.B.
 Beckwith Developmental/Renal Tumor Collection, a comprehensive registry of over 53,000 pediatric renal tumor cases dating back to 1969.
 Furthermore, the department serves as the pediatric pathology branch of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.

 The fellowship is part of the Northwestern/McGaw Medical Center Graduate Medical Education Program.
 All policies of the Northwestern/McGaw Medical Center GME program will apply to the fellowship, fellows and faculty.
 On-site administration is conducted by the Fellowship Program Director and the Manager for Academic and Professional Affairs/Fellowship Program Coordinator.

 Candidates must have completed at least two years of training in an ACGME accredited residency program in anatomic and clinical pathology or anatomic pathology, in accordance with current ABP stipulations, and eligible for board examination and have a valid Illinois State License.

 The Division of Pathology at Lurie Children's offers numerous opportunities for education in pediatric pathology:

-Interested candidates should forward a letter of interest, a current CV and three letters of reference to one of the following:
+Interested candidates should forward a letter of interest, a current CV and three letters of reference to: